 Q: Tell us about a time when you took action to help protect a child.

-Realize that this answer might contain something as simple as the time you helped a young child who had become separated from their parent in a store.
+Keep in mind that this answer might contain something as simple as the time you helped a young child who had become separated from their parent in a store.

 The interviewers are seeking empathy and concern for the welfare of children rather than any super hero feat.
 Hence, don’t overthink this answer, just revisit an example from your past and always state the positive outcome that was achieved.